abhi280901/CS310Project/README.md

 2. AIModelsAndTraining
 * This folder contains all the finalized models used to generate the data for the cards which is used in the game.
 This folder is an exact copy of the actual AI models folder that is used in game.
 This copy is placed here to ease readability for assessors.
+* If for any reason the actual AI folder needs to be accessed, once the game is extracted (refer READMEGame.md), simply open CardClashWin/AI/ or CardClashMac/AI/.
 * It also contains code for the training process of each model.
 It also contains the datasets and pre-trained embeddings files used for training the model, located under the /data directory within this directory.
 The /Parameters directory contains the learned weights for each of the neural networks.
 Please do not modify or change any contents within any of this two directories, as the models won't run without them.
 * There is a section below that details each file and key functions used within each file.